 The website includes the CEEP application form, a separate CEEP Application Guide to help sponsors complete the application, and the CEEP Program Administration Guidelines.

 If a project is approved for funding, the sponsor will receive a letter of offer outlining the amount approved.
 The sponsor must sign acceptance of the letter of offer and return it to the Department.
-Projects must start within 30 days after the letter of offer has been returned to the Department.
+Projects must start within 30 calendar days after the approval letter has been signed by the Department.
 If the project has not started within 30 days, the project may be CANCELLED at the Department's discretion.

 Any liability arising from this employment shall be the sole and absolute responsibility of the project sponsor.
 The Division recommends that the sponsor obtain general liability insurance coverage for any damages to third parties or their property.